modesty/pdf2json/readme.md

 Current parsed data has four main sub objects to describe the PDF document.

+* 'Transcoder': pdf2json version number
 * 'Agency': the main text identifier for the PDF document.
-If Id.AgencyId present, it'll be same, otherwise it'll be set as document title;
+If Id.AgencyId present, it'll be same, otherwise it'll be set as document title; (_deprecated since v1.3.0, see notes below_)
-* 'Transcoder': pdf2json version number
-* 'Id': the XML meta data that embedded in PDF document
+* 'Id': the XML meta data that embedded in PDF document (_deprecated since v1.3.0, see notes below_)
     * all forms attributes metadata are defined in "Custom" tab of "Document Properties" dialog in Acrobat Pro;
     * v0.1.22 added support for the following custom properties:
         * AgencyId: default "unknown";